julenbhy/biomedical_image_segmentation/README.md

     │   │   │   ├── image3.png
     │   │   │   ├── ...

-The directory structure is already created at this project so that only the images have to be copied
+The directory structure is already created at this project so that only the images have to be copied.

 Image examples: